 The best Cloudinary alternatives in 2026

 Cloudinary is powerful, but its cheapest paid plan is $89/mo (billed annually) and much of that pays for a transformation pipeline many teams never use.
-Here are the six best alternatives — for simple hosting, for transformations, and for high volume — with honest guidance on which fits.
+Here are the seven best alternatives — for simple hosting, for transformations, for high volume, and for self-hosting — with honest guidance on which fits.

 Full disclosure: this roundup is published by PixelVault, so we've ranked ourselves #1 for lean, agent-friendly hosting.
 We've tried to be straight about where ImageKit, Imgix, and Cloudflare Images are the better choice.
 Competitor pricing is each vendor's entry paid tier as of July 2026 and may change.